DeveloperNomis/Medical_Imaging/README.md

   - Additional question handling: Uses a random QA-pair from another image to enrich the prompt format
   - Note: --batch_size argument is parsed but not yet used in the inference call.
 Adjust it in the code if you need true batching.

-If you now execute the SLURM script script with the command specified above, you get all the different results for the prompts.
+If you now execute the SLURM script with the command specified above, you get all the different results for the prompts.

 ## 8. Evaluation
 Next, we want to evaluate the results.
 This means we compute metrics from it to really compare the performance.